ObedAmpah/Webpack-Starter/README.md

-### React Project Starter
+### WebPack Project Starter

 #### Goal:

-Create a `react` project starter from the ground up, to better understand the entire application architecture, versus using a project starter like `create-react-app` that keeps me out of the nuts and bolts.
+Create a `webpack` project starter from the ground up, to better understand the entire application architecture, versus using a project starter like `create-react-app` that keeps me out of the nuts and bolts.

 Below you will find a rough list of the items this project explores, and the tools used to satisfy the requirements for a true project starter.